 Let me show you exactly how much fun you can have while in transit in Singapore.

 First of all, there’s a Left Baggage service available.
-For me personally I hate carrying stuff around the airport.
+Personally I hate carrying stuff around the airport.
 Don’t you ever get sick of tying your backpack to your leg while you sleep?
 Or trying to strategically place your massive suitcase in the cubicle while you poop?

 At Changi Airport you can leave your bags with someone else, and it’s cheap.
 I left two bags with them for about 12 hours and it cost me $5 USD!

-Trust me, you’ll be so happy to leave your bags somewhere because this airport is enormous.
-It has 3 terminals, all connected by the Skytrain.
-It comes every 4 minutes or so, and takes about a minute to get between terminals.
+This is a big deal because wheeling your bags around Singapore Airport isn’t just a mild inconvenience.
+Singapore Airport is enormous.
+It has three terminals (update: It has four now), all connected by the Skytrain.
+It comes every four minutes or so, and takes about a minute to get between terminals.